 Latin America and the Caribbean

-We’re on the frontline in Latin American and the Caribbean, where marginalised groups face the greatest risk of HIV infection.
+In Latin American and the Caribbean, we're supporting marginalised groups who face the greatest risk of HIV infection.

-Although the prevalence of HIV in this part of the world is relatively low, the number of infections in some Latin American and Caribbean countries, such as Mexico, is on the rise.
+Although the prevalence of HIV in this part of the world is relatively low, the number of infections in some countries in Latin American and the Caribbean, such as Mexico, is on the rise.

 What’s more, marginalised groups, such as sex workers, tend to be disproportionately affected.
 For example, in Bolivia the overall rate of infection is just 0.3%, rising to 25.4% among men who have sex with men.
 This is because many of these groups face discrimination, and even violence, making it harder to access HIV prevention information or treatment.